merenlab/anvio/anvio/docs/programs/anvi-estimate-scg-taxonomy.md

                            --metagenome-mode
 {{ codestop }}

 If you want to look at a specific gene (instead of the one with the most hits), you can also tell it to do that.
-For example, to tell it to look at Ribosomal_S9,
+For example, to tell it to look at Ribosomal_S9, run

 {{ codestart }}
 anvi-estimate-scg-taxonomy -c %(contigs-db)s \